Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Property for Claw-free Graphs

 Let $G$ be the 3-connected claw-free graph on thirty vertices obtained by replacing each of the ten vertices of the Petersen graph with a triangle.
 (See Figure~\ref{fig:example}.)
 It is easy to check that there is no cycle in this graph containing the six vertices numbered 1 through 6 which fails to contain the seventh vertex labeled 7.
 Hence this graph does not possess the property $C(6,1)$.
 To obtain infinitely many such counterexamples, one may simply replace any of the triangles with a larger complete graph.

 It is also interesting to observe that the graph shown in Figure~\ref{fig:example} is cubic as well.
 Hence 3-connected claw-free cubic graphs do not necessarily possess the property $C(6,1)$ either.
-As we mentioned in the introduction, a 3-connected cubic graph may not be $C(3,1)$ because of $K_{3,3}$.
+As we mentioned in the Introduction, a 3-connected cubic graph may not be $C(3,1)$, an example being $K_{3,3}$.